TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 The output of the student model is a sequence of embeddings, one embedding for each image patch, and one cls token embedding.
-We follow the approach of Data2Vec @data2vec @data2vec2 and BEiTv2 @beitv2, and take the mean over all patch embeddings as the output of the student model, which is then passed to the layer normalization and linear classifier (cls token embedding is ingnored).
+We follow the approach of Data2Vec @data2vec @data2vec2 and BEiTv2 @beitv2, and take the mean over all patch embeddings as the output of the student model, which is then passed to the layer normalization and linear classifier (cls token embedding is ignored).
-For all three tasks we perform full finetuning, i.e. we finetune all layers of the student model on the downstream task, and linear probing, we only train the added layer norm and linear classifier on top of the student model.
-For pytorch pseudocode of linear probing and full finetuning see @image_downstream_forward_pseudocode.
+For all three tasks we perform full finetuning, i.e. we finetune all layers of the student model on the downstream task, and linear evaluation, we only train the added layer norm and linear classifier on top of the student model.
+For pytorch pseudocode of linear evaluation and full finetuning see @image_downstream_forward_pseudocode.

 For data augmentation during finetuning we use RandAugment @randaugment, mixup @mixup and cutmix @cutmix augmentation, and random erasing @randerase.